automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 While you might discover a new bug in this new code, often times the real killer is regression bugs.
 Areas in the app which you have already tested and might have grown slightly bored testing of as well.

-Your biases play against you and you might not want to repeat the whole effort from scratch again and might skip some areas believing that they don&#8217;t have any bugs.
+Your biases play against you and you might not want to repeat the whole effort from scratch again and might skip some areas believing that they don't have any bugs.

 The consequence.